 The intestinal rehabilitation therapy team is providing comprehensive care to infants born with short bowel syndrome, severe gastrointestinal dysfunction and intestinal failures.
 A goal of the Maternal, Fetal & Neonatal Institute is to better understand these conditions and develop the best treatments by studying the relationship among gut bacteria, the immune system and how intestinal rehabilitation can provide more positive outcomes.

 About 40,000 children are born each year in the United States with a congenital heart defect.
-Working closely with our Heart Institute team, we provide early detection, oftentimes while the baby is in utero.
-Our new approach to seamless care for the mom and baby can begin straightaway with the heart team monitoring and ready to start immediate care for the baby upon birth.
-These conditions may be extremely severe and early detection may mean the difference between death and high quality of life.
+Working closely with our Heart Institute team, we provide early detection, often times while the baby is in utero.
+Our approach to seamless care begins straightaway with fetal cardiac monitoring and prenatal collaboration.
+This allows our teams to anticipate any maternal or fetal care needs and prepare for a streamlined transition along the continuum of care.

 Moms often share that their greatest worry is their baby will experience a lack of oxygen pre- and during birth.
 When this does happen, it can lead to something known as hypoxic-ischemic encephalopathy—or oxygen deprivation to the baby’s brain.
 Sometimes lack of oxygen is not immediately detected upon birth.
 This is where our Institute for Brain Protection Sciences team partners with the Maternal, Fetal & Neonatal Institute team through a dedicated psychologist who can determine the best treatment plan for any potential motor-, cognitive- or neurodevelopmental delays.